 Steel/cast iron Send for recycling

 Glass Dispose of as ceramic waste

-Combustion chamber lining Vermiculite, ceramic stone and chamotte are not recyclable.
-Dispose of as waste
+Combustion chamber lining Vermiculite and chamotte are not recyclable.
+Dispose of as waste.

-Baffle plate Vermiculite, ceramic stone and chamotte are not recyclable.
-Dispose of as waste
+Baffle plate Vermiculite is not recyclable.
+Dispose of as waste.

 Gaskets Dispose of as waste